blairt001/chuck-jokes/README.md

 # chuck-jokes

-This is a PHP Laravel Package that retrieves random Chucknorris jokes.
+This is a PHP Laravel Package that retrieves random Chucknorris jokes and displays it on your terminal.

 ## Introduction